gazebo-tooling/action-gz-ci/README.md

 #### Source dependencies

-If you need to install dependencies from source, add a Vcstool yaml file to `.github/ci-bionic/dependencies.yaml`.
+If you need to install dependencies from source, add a Vcstool yaml file to:

+* `.github/ci/dependencies.yaml` : Installed for all versions
+* `.github/ci-<system version>/dependencies.yaml` : where `<system version>`
+  can be bionic, focal, etc. Use these if you need to install different dependencies according to the distribution.

 Dependencies will be built using `colcon`.
 Be sure to add the apt dependencies of dependencies build from source to `apt-dependencies`.

 ### Codecov